jj-tutorial/tutorial/book/src/two-basic-workflows/the-squash-workflow.md

 working directory, removing the distinction between the working copy and a change.
 This makes it easy to not accidentally lose work.
 You know how people say it's hard to cause data loss in git?
-They're not wrong, but with `jj`, it's even moreso.
+They're not wrong, but with `jj`, it's even more so.
 Having the working copy, index, and commit contents be three different things, where only one of them is permanently stored, means you can run commands that end up losing data.
 Have you ever run `git reset --hard` and realized that there was something in your index you forgot to save first?